Farida-Hamid/Subtract-The-Model/Project_Journal.md

 OK, it was time for a *quick search*.
 There must be a more elegant way to initialize weights.
 Yet, simple and somewhat stupid is enough for now.
 I downloaded the VGG16 model and manually assigned the weights from VGG16 to the weights of my network.

 Now is training time.

+### Day 14:
+It's been **months**.
+I caught up with where I was.
+I didn't journal my last step.
+The model was too slow to try on a CPU.
+It took too long to run even one episode that I couldn't tell where the problem was.
+The last thing I did was move the code to google collab.
+I chose google collab because it offers free resources, and I'm still learning about it.
+For now, that's the best I can do.
+I plan to use Azur and AWS soon.
+I had to make some minor changes to the code now that it's all in one file.